What Is Generation Alpha?

 How does Generation Alpha compare to Generation Z?

-Comparing Generation Alpha versus Generation Z statistics — much like the groups’ members themselves — are still developing.
-However, if current trends hold, Generation Alpha kids will be more racially and ethnically diverse than their Generation Z counterparts.
-Members of Generation Alpha will also be more likely to go to college, more likely to grow up in a single-parent household and more likely to be surrounded by college-educated adults.
+The data differences between Generation Alpha versus Generation Z — much like the groups’ members themselves — are still developing.
+However, if current trends hold, Generation Alpha will be more racially and ethnically diverse than Generation Z. Members of Generation Alpha will also be more likely to go to college, more likely to grow up in a single-parent household and more likely to be surrounded by college-educated adults.

 How diverse is Generation Alpha?